GiuseppeSoriano/WeFood/Documentation/Documentation.md

 An index on the ingredient name in the Ingredient nodes is also a key component in helping the user browsing accross posts specifying different subset of ingredients.
 We expect that this operations, along with the previously described, will be very frequent and so should be optimized to provide a better experience for the user.

 ## 7.3.
 Consistency, Availability and Partition Tolerance

-In accordance with the predefined non-functional requirements, our primary objective is to ensure the Availability and Partition tolerance of the system, allowing for a certain degree of relaxation in consistency constraints.
-This strategic approach is tailored to the specific characteristics of the application at hand, which happens to be a social network with users as the main actors in the system.
-Our design is intentionally aligned with the Availability and Partition tolerance intersection of the CAP theorem, placing a high value on achieving eventual consistency.
+The ones of the title are the three main properties that a distributed system can have.
+However, it is impossible to have all of them at the same time as the CAP theorem states.
+In accordance with the predefined non-functional requirements, hence, the primary objective is to ensure the Availability and Partition tolerance of the system, allowing for a certain degree of relaxation in consistency constraints.
+This strategic approach allows to the main actors of the system, the users, to continue to use the application even if some information they see are not completely updated.
+These in a practical scenario means to not see for example the latest post that a friend uploaded.
+Eventually however is granted to the user that he will be able to see the latest post of his friend.
+This is the main idea behind the design of the system.
+Hence the design is intentionally aligned with the Availability and Partition tolerance intersection of the CAP theorem, placing a high value on achieving eventual consistency.
+In the next paragraph the consistency management of the system will be discussed in detailed investingating in particular on the consistency between databases.

-The CAP theorem, also known as Brewer's theorem, highlights the inherent trade-offs that exist among three key attributes in a distributed system: Consistency, Availability, and Partition tolerance.

-Consistency (C): This aspect ensures that all nodes in a distributed system have a consistent view of the data.
-In other words, if a piece of data is updated, all subsequent accesses to that data should reflect the latest version.
-Consistency ensures that all nodes in the system agree on the current state of the data.

-Availability (A): Availability implies that every request to the distributed system receives a response, without any guarantee regarding the consistency of the data.
-In other words, even if some nodes in the system fail or are unreachable, the system should still be able to respond to requests.

-Partition tolerance (P): Partition tolerance deals with the system's ability to function even when communication between nodes is unreliable or may be completely lost.
-Partitions refer to the inability of some nodes to communicate with others due to network failures or delays.

-The CAP theorem asserts that it is impossible for a distributed system to simultaneously provide all three guarantees—Consistency, Availability, and Partition tolerance.
-In any distributed system, when faced with a network partition (P), a choice must be made between maintaining Consistency (C) or providing Availability (A).
-This means that during a network partition, a system must decide whether to continue operating (Availability) with potentially inconsistent data or to halt operations until consistency can be ensured.

-Within the unique context of a social network, our emphasis revolves around the necessity to consistently present data to users, even if it may not be the most current information available.
-For example, consider the scenario where a user experiences a delay in accessing the latest posts from their friends.
-While this initial delay might elicit a sense of disappointment, we acknowledge that this is a transient issue.
-The system is intentionally architected to eventually deliver the updated content to the user, mitigating any inconvenience and ensuring a seamless user experience over time.

-According to the non functional requirements expressed before, we should guarantee Availability and Partition tolerance, while consistency constraints can be relaxed.
-Indeed the application that we are designing is a social network, where the users are the main actors.
-We orient the design to the AP intersection of the CAP theorem ensuring eventual consistency.
-Indeed is important to always show some data to the user, even if it is not updated.
-For example, if a user is not able to see the latest posts of his friends, he will be a little disappointed but at the end it won't be the such a big problem because eventually it will be able to see them.

 ## 7.4.
 Inter-Database Consistency

 Besides of the consistency that must me granted inside a sigle database (i.e. the intra-database consistency), a more delicate problem that must be considered is the consistency between the different databases.